eiidoubleyuwes/kutu/README.md

 This simple yet complex project is supposed to help me with learning:

-    1. Rust.
+    1. Rust as a language.
     2. API integration in Rust.
     3. API testing with probably PostMan
-    4. A web framework for Rust
+    4. A web framework for Rust.

 Anyway enough about me,

-Introducing `Kutu`(A swahili word for Rust),a password manager in Rust.
+Introducing `Kutu`(A swahili word for Rust),a password manager written in Rust.

+I am open to collaborations on this project,just fork/clone the repository and open a pull R/Q.

+Also,call out my code,if it has any issues.

 These are my deliverabled for this project: